JochenFM/Milestone_2/README.md

 As a child (age 6-14), I would like to:

-- easily navigate around the game and understand all commands and messages.
+- "easily navigate around the game and understand all commands and messages."
     - Navigation through this game is clearly defined through colours, buttons, and other layout features.
-- play a game that is fun and looks nice.
+- "play a game that is fun and looks nice."
     - Bright, vibrant colours, interesting images of female characters, music, and animations make this a fun game to play whilst the running clock adds a bit of thrill and challenge

 As a parent, I would like my child to:

-- play a game which is safe to use in terms of content.
+- "play a game which is safe to use in terms of content."
     - All content is safe to use and highly interesting, especially for older children and adults with an interest in science and gender.
-- play a game that is sufficiently challenging without causing frustration due to too great a level of difficulty.
+- "play a game that is sufficiently challenging without causing frustration due to too great a level of difficulty."
     - The amount of cards and the race against the cloclk add difficulty to the game, whilst training memory and visual skills.
-- play a game that teaches something about the world.
+- "play a game that teaches something about the world."
     - Anybody who cares to read on (on prize.html) about these outstanding women will notice that they all have been mentors and inspirations to generations of statisticians - both male and emale - and are role models for us today.